QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Definitions.md

 ## 1.1 Definitions

-These are the definitions used throughout this Service Level Agreement (SLA).
+These are the definitions used throughout this Service Level Agreement.

 >- __Application:__ The weather data application.
 Including new versions of the software, as defined in the agreement and service description;
 >- __Service desk:__ The point of contact for the customer for changes and problems regarding the service;